tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the cipher suite) are weaker than those for other kinds of TLS data.
 Specifically:

-1. This data is not forward secure, because it is encrypted solely with the server's semi-static (EC)DH share.
+1. This data is not forward secret, because it is encrypted solely with the server's semi-static (EC)DH share.

 2. There are no guarantees of non-replay between connections.